Conformal Riemannian morphisms between Riemannian manifolds: Geometric functions and Conformal Riemannian morphisms

-\item From Proposition \ref{rmnp31} it is clear that every smooth function $f:\mathbb{R}^n\to \mathbb{R}$ is a conformal Riemannian morphism if and only if it is a constant function or has nonvanishing gradient. \item Every smooth curve $c:\mathbb{R}\to (M,g_M)$ is conformal Riemannian morphism if and only if it is a constant curve or $c^{\prime}(t)\ne 0$, for all $t\in \mathbb{R}$.
-Note that if c is a curve which is a conformal Riemannian morphism, then $\wedge_c(t)=g_M(t)(c^{\prime}(t),c^{\prime}(t)).$ \item A linear isomorphism $A:\mathbb{R}^n\to\mathbb{R}^n$ is a conformal Riemannian morphism if and only if $A$ is a scalar multiple of an orthogonal transformation. \item A conformal Riemannian morphism need not be a harmonic map, and a harmonic map need not be conformal Riemannian morphism.
+\item A conformal Riemannian morphism need not be a harmonic map, and a harmonic map need not be conformal Riemannian morphism.
 For example, the curve $c:\mathbb{R}^{+} \to \mathbb{R}^2 $ given by $c(t)=(t^3,t^6)$ is conformal Riemannian morphism but not harmonic.
-Also, $f:\mathbb{R}^2\to \mathbb{R}^2$ defined by $f(x,y)=(2x,3y)$ is harmonic map but not conformal Riemannian morphism. \item From \cite{Fuglede}, we have following characterization of harmonic morphisms: a smooth map $\phi :M\to N$ between Riemannian manifolds is a harmonic morphism if and only if it is both harmonic and conformal submersion.
-So we conclude that a hormonic morphism is conformal Riemannian morphism but converse need not be true because a conformal Riemannian morphism may not be a harmonic map. \item Composition of conformal Riemannian morphisms need not be a conformal Riemannian morphism.
-For example, $f:\mathbb{R}\to\mathbb{R}^2$ given by $f(x)=(x^2+x,x^2)$, and $g:\mathbb{R}^2\to\mathbb{R}$ given by $g(x,y)=x$ are conformal Riemannian morphisms but $g\circ f(x)=x^2+x$ is not conformal Riemannian morphism because $g\circ f^{\prime}(-\frac{1}{2})=0$ and $g\circ f$ is not constant. \end{enumerate}
+Also, $f:\mathbb{R}^2\to \mathbb{R}^2$ defined by $f(x,y)=(2x,3y)$ is harmonic map but not conformal Riemannian morphism. \item From \cite{Fuglede}, we have following characterization of harmonic morphisms: a smooth map $\phi :M\to N$ between Riemannian manifolds is a harmonic morphism if and only if it is both harmonic and a (horizontally) conformal submersion away from points where $d\phi=0$.
+So we conclude that a harmonic morphism is conformal Riemannian morphism away from points where $d\phi=0$ but converse need not be true because a conformal Riemannian morphism may not be a harmonic map. \item Composition of conformal Riemannian morphisms need not be a conformal Riemannian morphism.
+For example, $f:\mathbb{R}\to\mathbb{R}^2$ given by $f(x)=(x^2+x,x^2)$, and $g:\mathbb{R}^2\to\mathbb{R}$ given by $g(x,y)=x$ are conformal Riemannian morphisms but $g\circ f(x)=x^2+x$ is not conformal Riemannian morphism, from Example \ref{rmn10}, because $(g\circ f)^{\prime}(-\frac{1}{2})=0$ and $g\circ f$ is not constant. \end{enumerate} \end{exmpls}